Marek Fábry: GKS Jastrzębie

 On 20 January 2022, Fábry moved to Poland to join GKS Jastrzębie, signing for the rest of the season with an option to extend for the 2022–23 season.

 Zagłębie Sosnowiec

 Following GKS Jastrzębie's relegation he remained in I liga, after signing a two-year deal with Zagłębie Sosnowiec on 18 June 2022.
 Shortly before its expiration, on 10 June 2024, Fábry terminated his contract with the club by mutual consent.

 Skalica

 On 18 June 2024, Fábry returned to Slovakia to join top-flight club MFK Skalica.
+He debuted for the club in the Slovak First Football League in a 0–0 draw against Zemplin Michalovce, playing 73 minutes.
+Fábry scored the winning goal in a 4–2 league win against Zemplin Michalovce, scoring in the 67th minute to secure the win for his club.

+Dynamo Malženice

+At the end of autumn 2025, Skalica informed Fábry that he would not the in the club’s plans for the rest of the season, so he was allowed to look for a new club.
+He received an offer from Poland, which he rejected.
+On 20 January 2026, it was announced that Fábry would be joining 2.
+Liga club, OFK Dynamo Malženice, signing a contract until the end of the year.
+He scored on his debut for Malženice in a 4–1 winter preparation defeat to SK Hanácká Slavia Kroměříž.